How to Take Your Advocacy Message to Congress

 - Connect your message to your congressional district, state or to the nation as a whole.
 Highlight for example, how increased funding for research would benefit the district, state, nation or all of humankind rather than individual scientists.
 Do not request personal entitlements

 Social Medial is increasingly getting the attention of legislators.
 It is a timely, fast form of communication on issues that legislative staff monitors for messages from constituents.
 Follow your representatives and other policy makers on social media.
-When using social media be sure to use the hashtag #microsciences.
+When using social media be sure to use the hashtag #microsciences or #ASMAdvocacy.
 Follow ASM on social media for updates on important policy issues.
 The links are at the bottom of this page.

 Meeting with Congress: